cfengine/documentation/reference/promise-types/processes.markdown

 #### in_range_define

+**Description**: List of classes to define if the matches are in range

+Classes are defined if the processes that are found in the process table satisfy the promised process count, in other words if the promise about the number of processes matching the other criteria is kept.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: List of classes to define if the matches are in range

 **Example**: